About Us

 -Global Business Awards 2022

-Discover the fascinating world of handmade rugs, rug runners and kilims with Benjamin, the dedicated managing director of Teppichportal.ch.
-Benjamin is the second generation to run this family business and opens the door to an exquisite selection of carefully chosen rugs.
+Discover the fascinating world of hand made rug, carpets, runners, and kilims with Benjamin, the dedicated managing director of Teppichportal.ch.
+As a passionate entrepreneur leading this family business in its second generation, Benjamin opens the door to an exquisite selection of carefully chosen carpets.

-We cordially invite you to meet us in person at the Zollanvari flagship store in Zurich or at our spacious permanent exhibition space in Eglisau directly on the Rhine river .
-Alternatively, we will be happy to provide you with personal advice on site to help you realise your carpet dreams.
+We warmly invite you to visit us at the Zollanvari Flagship Store in Zurich or in our spacious showroom in Eglisau, directly by the Rhine.
+Alternatively, we are pleased to offer personal consultations on-site to bring your carpet dreams to life.

 Contact us by E-Mail